rimaturus/psd24_simulator/README.md

 This project aims to develop a high-fidelity digital twin of a 4WD vehicle, where each wheel's torque is individually controlled and steering is achieved through a hinge-based system.
 This innovative approach eliminates reliance on standard plugins, allowing the vehicle's movement and trajectory to be determined solely by its interaction with the terrain.

-To demonstrate the capabilities of this digital twin, we've created a simple test track environment, marked by cones, where the vehicle's performance can be evaluated under various conditions.
+To demonstrate the capabilities of this digital twin, I've created a simple test track environment, marked by cones, where the vehicle's performance can be evaluated under various conditions.

 ## Vehicle system:
 ![Vehicle urdf graph](/doc/vehicle_graph.png)